d12frosted/elpa-mirror/melpa/denote-explore-readme.txt

 3. Janitor: Maintenance on you Denote collection
 3. Network diagrams: visualise the structure of your notes

-The Denote-Explore manual is in info-mode `C-h R denote-explore`
+The Denote-Explore manual is available in info-mode `C-h R denote-explore`